Pomeranian Landowners Palace

-The Palace of the Pomeranian Landowners (Pałac Ziemstwa Pomorskiego), also known as the General Landscape Administration of Pomerania Building (Gebäude der Pommersche Generallandschaftsdirektion), is a historical Baroque Revival palace in Szczecin, Poland, located at 40 Independence Avenue in the neighbourhood of Centrum.
+The Pomeranian Landowners Palace (Pałac Ziemstwa Pomorskiego), also known as the General Landscape Administration of Pomerania Building (Gebäude der Pommersche Generallandschaftsdirektion), is a historical Baroque Revival palace in Szczecin, Poland, located at 40 Independence Avenue in the neighbourhood of Centrum.
 It was designed by Emil Drews, and constructed between 1893 and 1895, as the headquarters of the General Landscape Administration of Pomerania and the Pomeranian Rural Bank.
 Since 2016, it houses the Faculty of Music of the Szczecin Art Academy.

 History

 The building was designed by Szczecin-based architect Emil Drews in the Baroque Revival style.
 It was constructed between 1883 and 1895, in place of the Royal Bastion, which was part of the city fortifications.
 The building became headquarters of the General Landscape Administration of Pomerania (Pommersche Generallandschaftsdirektion), an organization of the wealthy landowners of the Province of Pomerania.
 It also housed the Pomeranian Rural Bank (Pommersche Landschaft), a mortgage bank run by the organization.

 Following the end of the Second World War, the building became regional headquarters of the Postal Savings Bank, which was replaced by the PKO Bank Polski in 1948, remaining there until 2014.
-Afterwars, it was used by economic schools, before being acquired by the Szczecin Art Academy in 2016, to house its Faculty of Music.
+Afterwards, it was used by economic schools, before being acquired by the Szczecin Art Academy in 2016, to house its Faculty of Music.

 In 1976, it received the status of a protected cultural property.